 Legislation determines that a student has the right to appeal a decision by the University.
 This includes a decision not to grant a letter of release.

 If a release letter is not granted, you have two options.
 You may lodge a new application for a release letter if the reasons for your release application have changed (for example, you are now applying to a different provider to the one in your initial application or your circumstances have changed), or you may lodge an appeal.

 Appeals against a decision not to grant a letter of release are considered by an independent person who was not involved in the original decision.

 Under the National Code, a student may appeal a decision not to grant a release by writing to Appeals Administration via email at firstname.lastname@example.org within 20 working days of the date on the outcome letter.
 If a student wishes to appeal, they must attach any previously unsubmitted new evidence with their appeal.

 Refunds are assessed separately.
 It is important to note that an approved release does not mean you will be automatically approved for a refund.
 If you believe you are eligible for a refund and you are a current Deakin student, you will need to apply directly through the Division of Student Administration (DSA) through the Fees and Invoices web page.

-If you are a currently enrolled Deakin student and believe you are eligible for a refund of fees, please complete a Remission of Debt form (PDF, 80.5 KB) .
+If you are a currently enrolled Deakin student and believe you are eligible for a refund of fees, please complete the Remission of Debt form on the Refunds and Remissions webpage.